vuejs/v2.vuejs.org/src/guide/syntax.md

 ### Modifiers

-Modifiers are special postfixes denoted by a dot, which indicates that a directive should be bound in some special way.
+Modifiers are special postfixes denoted by a dot, which indicate that a directive should be bound in some special way.
 For example, the `.literal` modifier tells the directive to interpret its attribute value as a literal string rather than an expression:

 ``` html
 <a v-bind:href.literal="/a/b/c"></a>